• Skip to primary navigation

 This simple vanilla matcha latte recipe is an easy, quick, and inexpensive way to enjoy the coffee shop favorite at home.
 Hot or iced, this green tea latte is ready in less than 5 minutes, packed with antioxidants, and absolutely delicious.

-A beautiful green ombre matcha drink sits on two wooden coasters in a mason jar glass with a handle.
+A beautiful green ombre matcha drink sits on two wooden coasters in a mason jar glass with a handle in this simple vanilla matcha latte recipe..

 This post contains affiliate links.
 This means, if you click a link and make a purchase, I may earn a small commission at NO extra cost to you.
 Thank you! 💚